USS Enterprise (NCC-1701): Original appearance

 The Enterprises design, which influenced future starships in the franchise, is iconic.
 The design came at the end of a trend for science-fiction spaceships to resemble rockets, and just as real spacecraft began to influence sci-fi designs.
 When it first appeared on television, the Enterprise was called an "elegant and weird looking behemoth".
 Design expert Jonathan Glancey described the "convincing and exciting" Enterprise as having the same aesthetic appeal as the Concorde jet, B-17 bomber, and Queen Elizabeth 2 ocean liner.
 The interiors are also exemplars of 1960s design.
-Popular Mechanics said the original Enterprise has the best design of the franchise's various ships named Enterprise. io9 also ranked the original design as the best version of the Enterprise, characterizing the original as superior to ten later versions of its namesake, and ranked the film refit as the franchise's second best.
+Popular Mechanics said the original Enterprise has the best design of the franchise's various ships named Enterprise. io9 ranked the original design as the best version of the Enterprise, characterizing the original as superior to ten later versions of its namesake.